 In the Lifetime of the Buddha

-The snake was an earlier birth of Sariputta, one of the Buddha’s top disciples.
-One day some lay visitors had brought some meal-cakes to the monastery for the disciples and left some extras for those who were not there at the time.
-A portion was set aside for a young disciple who lived with Sariputta, but as noon approached (after which time disciples cannot eat solid food) and he had still not returned, these leftover cakes were given to Sariputta.
+The headstrong snake was an earlier birth of Sariputta, one of the Buddha’s top disciples.
+One time some lay visitors had brought meal-cakes to the monastery for the disciples and left some extras for those who were not there at the time.
+A portion was set aside for a young disciple who lived with Sariputta, but as noon (after which time disciples cannot eat solid food) approached and he had still not returned, these leftover cakes were given to Sariputta.
 Right after he ate them, the young disciple returned.
 Feeling bad about eating the disciple’s food, Sariputta vowed to never eat meal-cakes again.

 When the Buddha heard some of his disciples talking about this, he told them this story so they knew that Sariputta never broke a vow, even in the past when his life was at stake.